www.tlab.it

 B.1 primary documents, which correspond to the "natural" subdivision of the corpus (e.g. interviews, articles, answers to open-ended questions, etc.), that is the initial context defined by the user;

-B.2 elementary contexts, which correspond to syntagmatic units (i.e. chunks, sentences, paragraphs) in which each primary document can be subdivided;
+B.2 elementary contexts, which correspond to syntagmatic units (i.e. fragments, sentences, paragraphs) in which each primary document can be subdivided;

 Starting from this database organization, T-LAB makes it possible - in automatic mode - to explore and to analyse the relationships between the analysis units of the whole corpus or its subsets.